Joopr8/paint-clone/README.md

+# Intro

+A React-based drawing application that allows users to create, edit, and save drawings with various brush tools.
+Originally built with HTML, CSS, and JavaScript, this project was refactored into React using modern state management and component-based architecture.

+## Features
+- Drawing tools including brush, eraser, and background fill
+- Undo and clear canvas functionality
+- Save and load drawings from localStorage
+- Download drawings as an image
+- Responsive UI optimized for larger screens

+##React Features & Best Practices
+- Component-based architecture with reusable UI components
+- Context API with custom hooks for centralized state management
+- useState and useRef for handling canvas interactions and persistent state
+- useCallback and useMemo for optimized rendering and performance improvements
+- CSS Modules for scoped styles and maintainability
+- Vite for a fast and efficient development environment

+##Tech Stack
+- React with TypeScript
+- CSS Modules
+- Vite
+- React Canvas Draw

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.